Applied Crisis Management in Procurement

 10 practical rules of crisis management

-The following 10-pack of crisis management rules is only an attempt to share some practical experience of what worked better upon having a dozen crises under the belt.
-Most of these measures are being exercised, as we speak.
+The following 10-pack of crisis management rules is only an attempt to share some practical experience of what worked better after a dozen crises.
+Most of these measures are being exercised as we speak.

 1. Obtain executive buy-in and help them to maintain the focus.